tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Edge between Artwork and Matrix:**

 This Edge is only used for printed book illustrations, it contains the Artwork Record to the Matrix record for the printing matrix.
 This means that the MakingProcess records linked the Matrix record will be treated for displaying and searching like MakingProcess records linked directly to the Artwork record.
+Some printers combined images from more than one Matrix.
+In these (rare, but not extremely rare) cases, one Artwork would be combined with several Matrix records.

 **Edge between Artwork and Artwork:**